Yarmouth South Town railway station: Description

-The station had four platforms linked together at the east end by a generously sized circulation area.
-The main station building was built in the Italianate Style and other buildings were located along platform 1.
-There was a goods yard, and a map of 1928 indicates a nearby coal yard, a nearby cattle market and timber yard.
-The railway was extended eastwards along the back of platform 1 to the quayside area with this area being shunted by horses or tractors as locomotives were forbidden to cross the road (now the A12) by the original 1856 act.
+The station had four platforms, linked together at the east end by a generously sized circulation area.
+The main station building was built in the Italianate style and other buildings were located along platform 1.
+There was a goods yard, a coal yard, a cattle market and timber yard.
+The railway was extended eastwards along the back of platform 1 to the quayside area, with this area being shunted by horses or tractors as locomotives were forbidden to cross the road (now the A12) by the original 1856 act.
 This area contained a tightly spaced network of sidings linked by wagon turntables.
-As well as a traffic from the quayside there was (according to the 1928 map) a sawmill, corn mill and an icehouse all served by rail.
+As well as a traffic from the quayside, there was a sawmill, corn mill and an icehouse all served by rail.